ChrisCinelli/unflare/README.md

 - a [Dedicated Server](http://www.kimsufi.com/us/en/) or a [VPS hosting](https://www.digitalocean.com/pricing/) or anything that allows you to setup the required services (Nginx, PHP, PostgreSQL, Memcached, Node.js).
 - a [Mandrill account](Mandrillapp.com) (free up to 12 000 emails per month) to send & track emails

-## Do you need help to deploy?

-Send me your request at <younes.elbiache@gmail.com>, I'd be glad to help you!

 ## Setup

 - Setup Nginx and use configuration templates located in data/nginx